Trump administration reaches deal with Texas counties on immigration

 3 Min Read

-GRAPEVINE, Texas (Reuters) - U.S. Immigration authorities signed deals on Monday with 18 of Texas' 254 counties to expand a program that allows jailers at the local sheriffs' office to cooperate with federal authorities in immigration enforcement.
+GRAPEVINE, Texas (Reuters) - U.S. immigration authorities signed deals on Monday with 18 of Texas' 254 counties to expand a program that allows jailers at local sheriffs' offices to cooperate with federal authorities in immigration enforcement.

-The deal signed at a sheriffs' meeting in suburban Dallas comes as the administration of U.S. Republican President Donald Trump, and Texas, the most populous Republican-controlled state, seek to crack down on so-called "sanctuary cities," places that shield immigrants in the country illegally.
+The deal signed at a sheriffs' meeting in suburban Dallas comes as both the administration of U.S. Republican President Donald Trump, and Texas, the most populous Republican-controlled state, seek to crack down on "sanctuary cities," places that shield immigrants who are in the country illegally.

-U.S. Immigration and Customs Enforcement (ICE) reached what is known as a 287(g) agreement with the counties.
+U.S. Immigration and Customs Enforcement reached what is known as a 287(g) agreement with the counties.
 The deal trains local agents in the sheriff's offices to check if the people they have in custody may be in violation of U.S. immigration law.

 The program has been on the books since 1996 and allows the Department of Homeland Security to enter into formal written agreements with state and local police departments for officers to perform some of the functions of federal immigration enforcement officials.